containers/crun-vm/README.md

     unused
 ```

 The VM console should take over your terminal.
-To abort the VM, press `ctrl-a,
+To abort the VM, press `ctrl-]`.
-x`.

 You can also detach from the VM without terminating it by pressing `ctrl-p,
 ctrl-q`.
 Afterwards, reattach by running: